 There is still more rising to come.
 Gwynn Oak UMC is planning to open a community center that focuses on the arts.
 Ames Memorial is continuing its renovations so that it can open a housing center for veterans.
 Sharp Street Memorial is going to expand its YMCA partnership, “YMCA Together Hood at Sharp Street,” to include monthly movie nights for the community.
 Mt.
-Zion is starting a a young adult Friday night street corner prayer ministry.
+Zion is starting

 This summer, the BWC Camping Ministry is taking over the operations of the summer day camps specifically looking to recruit and train camping leadership from Baltimore City.
 Fallston and Reisterstown UMCs will be sending funding and volunteers to help run these camps.